The Importance of Sleeping Well

 3. Anti-Aging Beauty

-While we’re in the deep cycles of sleep, body tissues renew, oxygen metabolism increases, and our bodies produce more collagen and protein than the daytime which, in turn, makes our skin more elastic.
+While we’re in the deep cycles of sleep, body tissues renew, oxygen metabolism increases, and our bodies produce more collagen and protein than in the daytime which, in turn, makes our skin more elastic.

 That’s why all of Alex’s bridal magazines recommended sleeping more!